Chris Ainslie

 What schools did Chris Ainslie attend?

-Chris Ainslie attended High School.
+Chris Ainslie studied at High School.

 What skills is Chris Ainslie known for?